bwrob/debug-dojo/README.md

 - **Convenient CLI** Quickly run your code with debugging tools enabled.
 - **Simple API:** Install all tools or only what you need.
-- **Debugger integration:** Quickly enable Debugpy, PuDB, PDB, or IPDB as your default debugger.
+- **Debugger integration:** Quickly enable Debugpy, PuDB, PDB, or IPDB as your default pre-configured debugger.
 - **Rich tracebacks:** Get readable, colorized tracebacks for easier debugging.
 - **Side-by-side object inspection:** Visually compare Python objects, their attributes, and methods in the terminal.
 - **Configuration:** Easily configure the debugging tools using `dojo.toml` or `pyproject.toml`.